Osseous Surgery in Chandler, AZ

 The more specific goals of reduction surgery include:

 How is reduction surgery performed?Prior to the surgery, a local anesthetic will be administered to numb the area.
-To start the procedure Dr. Scholes will make small incisions around the teeth to loosen the gum tissue.
-Loosening the gum tissue allows Dr. Scholes to have better access to the roots and bone around the teeth.
+To start the procedure, Dr. Scholes or Dr. Haskell will make small incisions around the teeth to loosen the gum tissue.
+Loosening the gum tissue allows Dr. Scholes or Dr. Haskell to have better access to the roots and bone around the teeth.

 You can expect that you will be asked to return back to the office after your reduction surgery for follow-up visits.
 Following reduction surgery, it becomes important to practice proper oral hygiene, which for someone with periodontal disease, includes proper brushing and flossing as well as regular periodontal maintenance cleanings.